joergkrause/nyaf/docs/md/docs/forms/custombinders.md

 ## Custom Binders

+Custom Binders help binding to specific properties.
+They can be used like the embedded binders, that acts just as examples and use the same way.

+### Implementing a Custom Binder

 A custom binder handles the binding procedure when binding a viewmodel property to an element attribute.
 It consists of three parts:

 1. The binding setup (`bind`)